 6011 and 6013 electrodes are the most common welding rods, available in a variety of sizes based on your needs and machine capabilities.
 A welding rod should be chosen based on its properties, such as polarity, penetration, tensile strength, and polarity to ensure that it provides the best results.

-Different welding projects require different welding rods, so the 6011 and 6013 are suitable for different welding projects.
-It is my hope that you found this article useful for gathering your thoughts and choosing rods for your project.
+Different welding projects require different welding rods, so 6011 and 6013 are suitable for different welding projects.
+I hope that you found this article useful for gathering your thoughts and choosing rods for your project.

 It’s been years since I got into welding as a side hustle.
 It’s been so long since Doing All kinds of welds for business and pleasure as this is my hobby.
 Being in this field I have learned from hands-on-experience also came to know what gears work and what doesn’t.
 The Tig Welder is my own platform where I use to share my experience.